 Finding the best places to visit in Norway in winter can be a glorious experience.
 This Scandinavian country has embraced the winter season with gusto.
-While travel to Norway during the summer is by far the more popular choice, those who travel during winter in Norway will experience a completely different side of Norwegian travel.
+While traveling to Norway during the summer is by far the more popular choice, those who travel during winter in Norway will experience a completely different side of Norwegian travel.
 Not only are some of the best places to visit in Norway FAR less crowded, but the experiences themselves can warm you up faster than a cup of hot cocoa.
 Norway winter travel is full of surprises, and nowhere near as difficult as many travelers fear.

 Why Should You Visit Norway In Winter?